hakavlad/cache-bench/README.md

 Bloat process memory.
 Valid values: `0` and `1`.
 Default value: `0`.
 If set to `1`, the chunks will be added to the list and the memory consumed by the process will increase.
 This option can be used to create memory pressure during tests.

 #### -c CHUNK, --chunk CHUNK
 Chunk size in KiB.
 Default value: `64`.
-The file will be read by chunks of the specified size.
+The file will be read by chunks of a given size in random order.

 #### -i INTERVAL, --interval INTERVAL
 Output (log) interval in seconds.
 Default value: `2`.